 Content and Participation in Survey

-The University of Notre Dame administered its second climate survey between January and February 20151.
-The purpose of the survey was to assess the knowledge, perceptions, and experience of Notre Dame students in relation to sexual harassment, sexual misconduct, sexual assault, dating violence, domestic violence, and stalking.
+The University of Notre Dame administered its third climate survey between October and November 2016.
+The purpose of the survey was to assess the knowledge, perceptions, and experience of Notre Dame students in relation to sexual assault, other sexual misconduct, dating or domestic violence, stalking, and other conduct that creates a sexually hostile environment.
 The survey instrument was developed by Notre Dame, though several questions were included from surveys utilized at peer institutions.
 Differences in the survey instrument itself, timing, and question sequence render survey result comparisons across institutions difficult.

-All enrolled students (11,988) were invited to participate in the survey, and 38% (4,516) completed the survey.
-Response rates were higher for female students, first year students, Graduate School/Graduate Architecture students, and students that lived on campus at the time of the survey administration2.
-The survey was administered by the Office of Strategic Planning & Institutional Research, which handles all of Notre Dame’s institutional and consortium survey participation.
+All enrolled students (12,227) were invited to participate in the survey, and 45% (5,493) completed the survey.
+Response rates were higher for female students, first-year students, sophomore students, and students who lived on campus at the time of the survey administration.
+The survey was administered by the Office of Strategic Planning & Institutional Research, which oversees all of Notre Dame’s institutional and consortium survey participation.
 Individual student responses are kept strictly confidential.

 Student Perspectives and Knowledge